Why I’m on a Mission to Get More Families Enrolled in the SAGE Scholars Tuition Rewards Program

-- When you open a Monetta Young Investors Fund account (individual, joint, or custodial) with a minimum investment of just $100 or an automatic investment program of just $25 per month, you qualify to enroll in the SAGE Scholars Tuition Reward program.
-You can even enroll two or more children in relation to the same Monetta Young Investors Fund account.
+- When you open a Monetta Core Growth Fund account (individual, joint, or custodial) with a minimum investment of just $100 or an automatic investment program of just $25 per month, you qualify to enroll in the SAGE Scholars Tuition Reward program.
+You can even enroll two or more children in relation to the same Monetta Core Growth Fund account.

 - To earn SAGE tuition rewards points, simply complete a separate registration at this link.
 Anyone can register—an individual, parent or grandparent.
 When you register, you name a child who will be the recipient of the tuition credits; 1 credit equals $1.
 Just by registering a student, 500 credits are awarded.